-- 1) In Daisy Christodoulou's excellent book the Seven Myths about Education, which is the following is not one of her myths?
+- In Daisy Christodoulou's excellent book the Seven Myths about Education, which is the following is not one of her myths?

-- a.
-Teacher led instruction is passive
+- Teacher led instruction is passive

-- b.
-You can always just look it up
+- You can always just look it up

-- c.
-Education should focus on jobs that have not yet been created
+- Education should focus on jobs that have not yet been created

-- d.
-Teaching knowledge is indoctrination
+- Teaching knowledge is indoctrination

-- 2) Milburn School in Cumbria is said to be the smallest school in England.
+- Milburn School in Cumbria is said to be the smallest school in England.
 When it was inspected in January 2020, how many children were on roll?

-- a.
-19
+- 19

 - b.
 6

-- c.
-10
+- 10 c.

 - d.
-22

-- 3) Which of the people below, has NOT been a chair of the National Teaching School Council?
+- Which of the people below, has NOT been a chair of the National 3) Teaching School Council?

-- a.
-Richard Gill
+- Richard Gill

-- b.
-Andy Buck
+- Andy Buck

-- c.
-Andrew Warren
+- Andrew Warren

-- d.
-Vicky Beer
+- Vicky Beer

-- 4) Which of the following celebrities was a Maths teacher at Hazelwick School in Crawley?
+- Which of the following celebrities was a Maths teacher at Hazelwick School in Crawley?

-- a.
-Hugh Jackman
+- Hugh Jackman

-- b.
-David Walliams
+- David Walliams

-- c.
-Ranesh Ranganathan
+- Ranesh Ranganathan

-- d.
-Brian May
+- Brian May d.

-- 5) The SSAT was well known in the 1990s and early 2000s as the Specialist Schools and Academies Trust.
+- The SSAT was well known in the 1990s and early 2000s as the Specialist Schools and Academies Trust.
 Today it is still known as the SSAT but what do the letters stand for now?

-- a.
-The Schools, Standards and Teaching Network
+- The Schools, Standards and Teaching Network

-- b.
-The Students, Schools and Teachers Network
+- The Students, Schools and Teachers Network

-- c.
-The Schools, Students and Teachers Network
+- The Schools, Students and Teachers Network

-- d.
-The Schools, Students and Talent Network
+- The Schools, Students and Talent Network

-- 6) Andria Zafirakou won the global teacher of the year award in 2018.
+- Andria Zafirakou won the global teacher of the year award in 2018.
 She teaches at Alperton Community School in Brent, London.
 What is her subject specialism?

-- a.
-Maths
+- Maths

-- b.
-Art
+- Art

-- c.
-Drama
+- Drama

-- d.
-English
+- English

-- 7) In 1999 Lenny Henry played the role of a super head in a BBC drama about the turning around of a demoralised school.
+- In 1999 Lenny Henry played the role of a super head in a BBC drama about the turning around of a demoralised school.
 What was the series called?

-- a.
-Hope and Glory
+- Hope and Glory

-- b.
-War and Peace
+- War and Peace

-- c.
-Trouble and Strife
+- Trouble and Strife

-- d.
-Morning Glory
+- Morning Glory

 - 8) Who was the first Chief Executive of the National College for School Leadership when it opened in Nottingham in 2002?

-- a.
-Steve Munby
+- Steve Munby

-- b.
-Estelle Morris
+- Estelle Morris

-- c.
-Heather du Quesnay
+- Heather du Quesnay

-- d.
-Liz Read
+- Liz Read

-- 9) Which of the following organisations survived the bonfire of the quangos in 2012?
+- Which of the following organisations survived the bonfire of the quangos in 2012?

-- a.
-Teachers TV Board of Governors
+- Teachers TV Board of Governors а

-- b.
-General Teaching Council for England
+- General Teaching Council for England

-- c.
-The Higher Education Funding Council
+- The Higher Education Funding Council

-- d.
-Schools food trust
+- Schools food trust

-10) Who was the founder of the National Teaching Awards in 1998?
+- 10) Who was the founder of the National Teaching Awards in 1998?
 E

-- a.
-Emma Thompson
+- Emma Thompson

-- b.
-Michael Morpurgo
+- Michael Morpurgo h

-- c.
-Helen Mirren
+- Helen Mirren

-- d.
-David Puttnam
+- David Puttnam